Julia Garner: 2011-2018: Early roles and breakthrough

+2019-Present: Crime films and horror roles

 In 2019, Garner appeared in the Amazon anthology series, Modern Love.
 She was featured in two episodes of its first season as a woman who has a crush on a much older man, played by Shea Whigham.
-That same year, she starred in the independent drama film The Assistant as a production assistant in a toxic work environment.
-The film, directed by Kitty Green, addressed the current culture surrounding the MeToo movement.
+In the same year, she starred in the independent drama film The Assistant as a production assistant in a toxic work environment.
+The film which was directed by Kitty Green, addressed the current culture surrounding the MeToo movement.
 The film premiered at the 2019 Telluride Film Festival to critical acclaim.
 Garner received acclaim for her performance as well as an Independent Spirit Award nomination.

-Garner also co-stars in the Netflix miniseries Inventing Anna, playing the titular role of fraudster Anna (Sorokin) Delvey.
-The series was created and produced by Shonda Rhimes, based on the New York article "How Anna Delvey Tricked New York's Party People" by Jessica Pressler.
+Garner also co-stars in the Netflix miniseries Inventing Anna, playing the title role of fraudster Anna Delvey.
+The series was created and produced by Shonda Rhimes, based on the New York article "How Anna Delvey Tricked New York's Party People" written by Jessica Pressler.
 It was released on Netflix on February 11, 2022.

-In 2022, Garner was cast in thriller film Apartment 7A, directed by Natalie Erika James and was set to star in The Royal Hotel directed by Kitty Green.
+In 2022, Garner was cast in thriller film Apartment 7A which serves as a prequel to 1968's Rosemary's Baby, directed by Natalie Erika James.
+Her company Alma Margo also signed a first look deal with Tomorrow Studios.
+In June of the same year, Garner was chosen by Madonna to play her in her self-produced biopic Who's That Girl; the project was put on hold while the singer was touring, and work on it had reportedly restarted in 2024.

+In 2023, she starred in The Royal Hotel directed by Kitty Green.

+In April 2024, Garner was cast as Shalla-Bal / Silver Surfer in the Marvel Cinematic Universe film, The Fantastic Four: First Steps.
+That same year, she was cast in Leigh Whannell's Wolf Man, along with Zach Cregger's horror film, Weapons.
+All three films premiered in 2025.

 Personal life

-Garner married singer Mark Foster, lead vocalist of Foster the People, in a December 2019 ceremony at the New York City Hall, eight months after they got engaged.
+Garner married singer Mark Foster, lead vocalist of Foster the People, in a December 2019 ceremony at New York City Hall, eight months after they got engaged.

+Following the October 7 attacks in 2023, Garner signed an open letter published by Creative Community for Peace praising President Joe Biden for "unshakable moral conviction, leadership, and support for the Jewish people", as well as calling for the release of all hostages kidnapped during the attacks.